-Prefatory note added May 22, 2018: This text of this page concerns the failure to understand a manifestation of the aforementioned pattern, specifically, that places like Massachusetts that have comparatively low suspension rates will tend to have comparatively large relative demographic differences in suspension rates (though comparatively small relative differences in rates of avoiding suspensions).
-The broader failure to understand that the same pattern exists as to all adverse outcomes was the subject of my November 2015 seminar at the University of Massachusetts Medical School titled “The Mismeasure of Health Disparities in Massachusetts and Less Affluent Places” (Abstract) and discussed toward the end of my “United States Exports Its Most Profound Ignorance About Racial Disparities to the United Kingdom,” Federalist Society Blog (Nov.
+The body of this page concerns the failure to understand a manifestation of the aforementioned pattern, specifically, that places like Massachusetts that have comparatively low suspension rates will tend to have comparatively large relative demographic differences in suspension rates (though comparatively small relative differences in rates of avoiding suspensions).
+The broader failure to understand that the same pattern exists as to all adverse outcomes was the subject of my November 2015 seminar at the University of Massachusetts Medical School (UMMS) titled “The Mismeasure of Health Disparities in Massachusetts and Less Affluent Places” (Abstract) and discussed toward the end of my “United States Exports Its Most Profound Ignorance About Racial Disparities to the United Kingdom,” Federalist Society Blog (Nov.
 2, 2017), and is explained briefly with regard to perceptions about adverse health outcomes in advantaged places like Norway, Sweden, and Minnesota in the above-mentioned “It’s easy to misunderstand gaps and mistake good fortune for a crisis,” Minneapolis Star Tribune (Feb.
 8, 2014)..
-But the Boston Lawyers’ Committee study discussed in body of this page also reflected the perception underlying a 2012 Massachusetts law that generally reducing suspension rates would tend to reduce relative differences in discipline rates, which is the exact opposite of reality and the opposite of what is being observed all across the country.
+But the Boston Lawyers’ Committee study discussed in body of this page also reflected the perception underlying a 2012 Massachusetts law that generally reducing suspension rates would tend to reduce relative racial differences in discipline rates, which is the exact opposite of reality and the exact opposite of what is being observed all across the country.
 See the second paragraph after Table 1 of the body of the page.
 The data from the Boston Lawyers’ Committee study also formed the basis for Table 6 (at 7) of my December 8, 2017 testimony at the U.S. Commission on Civil Rights Briefing titled “The School to Prison Pipeline: The Intersection of Students of Color with Disabilities” (Dec.
 8, 2017), as well as Tables B1 and B2 (slides 67 and 68) of the UMMS seminar.

 This is a commonplace example of the fog in which demographic differences are analyzed.
-While Massachusetts Appleseed (like the Boston Lawyers’ Committee) may be an unsophisticated group, analyses of this kind – relying on one measure while seemingly unaware that a different measure would yield an opposite result (even when the other measure is the one more commonly used) – is no different from what would find at Harvard Medical School or Harvard School of Public Health.
+While Massachusetts Appleseed (like the Boston Lawyers’ Committee) may be an unsophisticated group, analyses of this kind – relying on one measure while seemingly unaware that a different measure would yield an opposite result (even when the other measure is the one more commonly used) – is not different from what would find at Harvard Medical School or Harvard School of Public Health.
 See the concluding pages of “Race and Mortality Revisited,” Society (July/Aug.
 2014) and the Spurious Contradictions subpage of Measuring Health Disparities page of jpscanlan.com.
 See also my letters to Texas Appleseed (Apr.
 7, 2015) and Boston Lawyers’ Committee for Civil Rights and Economic Justice (Nov.
 12, 2015).
 Certain authors of the aforementioned July 23, 2021 comment by Anyon et al. were researchers whose apparent failure to understand that absolute and relative differences in suspensions could (or usually would or in fact did) change in opposite directions had led to papers that promoted the mistaken belief that general reductions in suspensions in certain locales had led to decreased relative racial differences in suspensions when in fact those differences had increased.

 In November 2014, the Lawyers' Committee for Civil Rights and Economic Justice issued a report titled “Not Measuring Up: The State of School Discipline in Massachusetts,” discussing racial and other disparities in discipline rates in Massachusetts.The report made the following points that will be treated on this subpage at this time.